projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Virtio Devices High-Level Design
 ################################

-The ACRN Hypervisor follows the `Virtual I/O Device (virtio) specification
+The ACRN hypervisor follows the `Virtual I/O Device (virtio) specification
 <http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.html>`_ to
 realize I/O virtualization for many performance-critical devices supported in the ACRN project.
-Adopting the virtio specification lets us reuse many frontend virtio drivers already available in a Linux-based User OS, drastically reducing potential development effort for frontend virtio drivers.
+Adopting the virtio specification lets us reuse many frontend virtio drivers already available in a Linux-based User VM, drastically reducing potential development effort for frontend virtio drivers.
 To further reduce the development effort of backend virtio drivers, the hypervisor  provides the virtio backend service (VBS) APIs, that make  it very straightforward to implement a virtio